I’ve been working remotely for over three years. As in, I work from various places which aren’t an office.

 In that time I’ve learned some habits that work for me and some remote working habits that don’t.

 Transitioning to Remote Work Can Be Difficult

 Several years ago I was working in a cubicle and yearning to be free.

 Free of the confines of those four walls.
 Free to make appointments at any time of the day.
 Free to live the life of working from home luxury.

 However, soon after I started working from home I hit some hurdles I hadn’t anticipated.
-Don’t get me wrong, I wouldn’t trade this freedom willingly, I’m just saying that it wasn’t the free for all, running through the meadows naked kind of freedom I thought it would be.
+Don’t get me wrong, I wouldn’t trade this freedom willingly, I’m just saying that it wasn’t free for all, running through the meadows naked kind of freedom I thought it would be.

 And yes, I do work in my skivvies as often as necessary;)